 Supporting private landowners with affordable housing development plans.

 Exploring shared-equity house purchases to make buying a home a possibility for more families and key workers.

-Working with Scottish Government and Argyll & Bute Council on the link between housing availability and new crofts, and the role of new Island Bonds.
+Working with Scottish Government and Argyll & Bute Council on the link between housing availability and new crofts.